Philosophy of logic: General characteristics

 A central feature of logic is that it is topic-neutral.
 This means that it is concerned with the validity of arguments independent of the subject matter of these arguments.
 In this sense, regular sciences are concerned with correct reasoning within a specific area of inquiry, for example, concerning material bodies for classical mechanics or living beings for biology, while logic is concerned with correct reasoning in general as applicable to all these disciplines.
 One problem with this characterization is that it is not always clear how the terms "topic-neutral" and "subject matter" are to be understood in this context.
 For example, it could be argued that first-order logic has individuals as its subject matter, due to its usage of singular terms and quantifiers, and is therefore not completely topic-neutral.
 A closely related characterization holds that logic is concerned with the form of arguments rather than their contents.
 On this view, the regular sciences could be seen as seeking true premises while logic studies how to draw conclusions from these or any premises.
 But this characterization also has its problems due to difficulties in distinguishing between form and content.
 For example, since temporal logic talks about time, this would lead to the implausible conclusion that time belongs to the form and not to the content of arguments.
 These difficulties have led some theorists to doubt that logic has a clearly specifiable scope or an essential character.

+There is wide agreement that logic is a normative discipline.
+This means that the laws it investigates determine how people should think and that violating these laws is irrational.
+But there have been individual challenges to this idea.
+For example, Gilbert Harman claims that deductive logic investigates relations between propositions rather than correct reasoning.
+He argues that these relations do not directly determine how people should change their beliefs.